Our commitment to Responsible Research Assessment

 - We will be attentive to a broad range of impact measures, including both quantitative and qualitative indicators of research impact, such as commercialisation data, or influence on policy and practice, as well as other contributions to the research environment such as training early career researchers, good open research practices, or delivering high quality public engagement with research.

-- We will ensure that personal circumstances impacting on an individual’s ability to deliver research outcomes are taken into account in our assessment processes, where these circumstances are known to us and considered to be appropriate.
+- We will ensure that personal circumstances impacting on an individual’s ability to deliver research outcomes are taken into account in our assessment processes, where these circumstances are known to us and have affected research outputs.

 - We will work to develop a culture in which a responsible approach to the assessment of research is the norm.